-Persons who are working in the United States’ (U.S.) army and who are not considered U.S. citizens can apply for the American citizenship at the U.S. Citizenship and Immigration Services (USCIS).
-At the same time, it is important to know that the family members of such persons can also obtain the citizenship, following the regulations applicable under the Immigration and Naturalization Act (INA).
+Persons who are working in the United States’ (U.S.) army and who are not considered U.S. citizens can apply for American citizenship at the U.S. Citizenship and Immigration Services (USCIS).
+At the same time, it is important to know that the family members of such persons can also obtain citizenship, following the regulations applicable under the Immigration and Naturalization Act (INA).
 Persons interested in immigration in Miami, U.S., may find out more details on the requirements of the procedure from our Miami immigration lawyer.

 Obtain American citizenship as a military representative

-Under the provisions of the Immigration and Naturalization Act (INA), Section 328 and 329, active members of the U.S. army, as well as certain categories of veterans, may apply for citizenship in Miami, U.S.
+Under the provisions of the Immigration and Naturalization Act (INA), Section 328 and 329, active members of the U.S. Army, as well as certain categories of veterans, may apply for citizenship in Miami, U.S.

 However, the regulation is not applicable for all military personnel, as there are certain compulsory requirements that have to be met.
 As a general rule, qualifying individuals may work in one of the following institutions: